nathan-gardner/SECON2023Robot/Documentation/Signoffs/MadisonKelly-signoff-DuckStorage.md

 This system is also constrained by the path that the robot must take to get to each destination.
 Throughout the course of the competition, the robot will have to navigate tight corners and travel in every and all directions.
 To mitigate this constraint, the trailer will have an omni-wheel on the back as well as have two connection points to the robot.
 This will allow the trailer to closely follow the robot and move in any direction it needs.
 Also, the size and shape of the trailer will be such that it can minimize its affect on the navigation system.

-The final constraint come from the ethical consideration of a pinching hazard near the drawer and lock-style solenoid system.
+The final constraint comes from the ethical consideration of a pinching hazard near the drawer and lock-style solenoid system.
 We will design the system so that the drawer slides are not directly exposed to the open, which would create a pinching hazard.
 This will create a safe environment for the team when they are working with the robot and will significantly reduce the chance of finger pinching near the system.

 ## Electrical Schematic